 Charitable Registration Number: 89863 8291 RR0001

-For more information about the many benefits of designating Children’s Health Foundation of Vancouver Island as a beneficiary in your will, read our Legacy Giving Guide.
+For more information about the many benefits of designating Children’s Health Foundation of Vancouver Island as a beneficiary in your will, please reach out to us.

 We recommend speaking with your advisor for more details.